 Gluten-Free Snowball Cookies Recipe with a Surprise Center

-These gluten-free snowball cookies are my favorite Christmas cookie of all time.
+These snowball cookies are my favorite Christmas cookie of all time.
 Only 5 ingredients, plus the secret and powdered sugar.
 I love the walnut flavor of the cookies and not knowing what secret filling I will get.

 - Prep Time: 20 minutes